Tap to get financing

 Top 10 Metros With the Largest Housing Shortages

-While investors and developers in some of the metros are working to add apartments, good opportunities exist — even in a recession.
+While investors and developers in these metros are already working to add apartments to an extent, good opportunities exist — even in a recession.

 It’s hardly news that there’s a housing shortage in the United States.
 While there are a few cities — mostly coastal ones — which are often pointed to as the most critical examples, the truth is that virtually every major city in the nation is short on housing.
 Some markets, however, are facing far more severe shortages than others.